 - Divide the cake batter equally between the 2 tins.

-- Once baked remove the cake tins from the oven.
+- As soon as the cakes are baked remove from the oven.

 - Allow the sponges to cool for 5 minutes, then run a palette knife around the outside rim of the cake.

-- Tip the cake out gently and place right side up on a cooling rack.
+- Turn the cake out gently and place right side up on a cooling rack.

 - Wash up the sponge tins in warm soapy water, dry, grease and line the bases as before.